samerd/seng560-assignment02/README.md

 Please enter number to convert:
 ```

-the application will convert the given number from the input format to the output format.
+The application will convert the given number from the input format to the output format.

 # Reuse experience